Updated March 21, 2026

 I'm a railroad brat.
-My grandfather was Yardmaster for the Milwaukee Road (Twin Cities) so I grew up riding the rails.
-It was inevitable I'd eventually throw the budget out the window to take the train trip of a lifetime, accompanied by my travel sidekick, Jay.
+My grandfather was Yardmaster for the Milwaukee Road railroad so I grrew up riding trains between Wisconsin and the Twin Cities.
+It was inevitable that one day I'd throw the budget out the window and take the rail trip of a lifetime - a rail trip across Canada.

 A note before we get started: I've since read some reviews where passengers were rather unhappy with the train often being delayed, sometimes for long periods of time.